-At present, the substantial majority of our revenue is generated from our three largest customers (including, as applicable, the franchisees of such restaurants aggregated as a single customer for reporting purposes), which in the three months ended September 30, 2022 and 2021, generated an aggregate of approximately, 92% and 91% of our revenue, respectively.
-The successful renewal of our agreements with those customers is critical to our near-term results of operations and is dependent on product execution, key customer relationships, and in part, the health of the franchisees of our customers that have a predominantly franchised model.
-Although we experienced customer relationship cancellations with the enterprise and certain associated franchisees under our third largest customer, the most significant franchisee relationships are still in business or have renewed with us.
-Each of these agreements are subject to renewal in calendar year 2023.
+At present, the substantial majority of our revenue is generated from our three largest customers (including, as applicable, the franchisees of such restaurants aggregated as a single customer for reporting purposes), which in the three and six months ended December 31, 2022 generated an aggregate of approximately, 96% and 97% of our revenue, respectively, while for the three and six months ended December 31, 2021, they generated an aggregate of approximately, 89% and 94%.
+The successful renewal of our agreements with those customers is critical to our near-term results of operations and is dependent on product execution, key customer relationships, and in part, the health of the franchisees of some of our customers that have a predominantly franchised model.
+Although we experienced customer relationships are still in business and have renewed with us with existing equipment.
+Some of these agreements are subject to renewal in calendar year 2023.